romnn/simulators/README.old.md

 - why do tejas number of instructions change with the config?

 #### TODO
+- double check macsim config again
+- fix and double check memory metrics
+- rerun gtx1080 configs
+    - try with nsight
+- try to make sense of the results
+- go though all the comments and try to remember the difficulties and things that did not work
+- write compat table, write methodology, write results

+#### Done
+- rerun scatter with refactoring
+- reduce some of the inputs
+    - better sorting through manual ordering
+- try elapsed cycles
 - for native and accelsim sass:
     - output slurm files when using --slurm
     - cli options for slurm stuff
     - trace-only mode that only traces / profiles
     - write a new readme for all this
 - add config for A6000
 - profile and trace using slurm on DAS6
 - barplots for more metrics
 - try to extract more metrics
-- try to make sense of the results

-- go though all the comments and try to remember the difficulties and things that did not work

-#### Done
 - more inputs (longer running)
 - per default do not run native benchmarks or accelsim sass
 - make correlation plots between simulators for matrixMul-modified (and two inputs?)